 When it comes to dream getaways, Bali and Bora Bora are two destinations that are at the top of most people’s bucket list.
 Both islands offer something unique to every type of traveler.
-From romantic getaways to an adrenaline junkie’s playground , expect unforgettable moments waiting to be had in each.
+From romantic getaways to adventure-clad holidays, unforgettable moments are waiting to be had in each.
 However choosing whether to visit Bali or Bora Bora for that once-in-a-lifetime holiday can be exceptionally difficult.

 The French Polynesian island of Bora Bora is undeniably beautiful when it comes to sparkling blue lagoons, and picturesque palm trees languidly lining its sandy beaches.
 It’s the perfect place for an upmarket holiday where you can easily while away your time in Bora Bora’s iconic overwater bungalows on stilts, sipping cocktails on the beach.
 However you can also opt to trek through the island’s jungles!

-For a proper beach paradise though, head to Matira Beach for white sands surrounded by greenery.
-In fact if beaches and crystal clear water are your priority then Bora Bora is a better choice than Bali.
+For a proper beach paradise, head to Matira Beach for white sands surrounded by greenery.
+In fact, if beaches and crystal clear water are your priority then hands down Bora Bora will be a better choice than Bali.
 Although it is a far more expensive destination than the Indonesian island.

-The turquoise lagoons of Bora Bora are also perfect for kayaking; you can even take time to observe the colorful marine life below.
-Although best known as a romantic destination, it also provides the ideal conditions for snorkeling, diving, kite-surfing and other water sports.
-Hikers will also revel in trying to attempt climbing Mt Otemanu.
-This old volcano is best scaled with a local guide.
+Although best known as a romantic destination, Bora Bora has lots to offer adventure-wise too.
+The turquoise lagoons of Bora Bora are perfect for kayaking and provide the ideal conditions for snorkeling, diving, kite-surfing and other water sports.
+Hikers will also revel in attempting to climb Mt Otemanu.
+This old volcano is best scaled with a local guide though.
 (Recommended: Hiking in Bora Bora).

-Bali certainly has similarities to Bora Bora, but this Indonesian island is probably more suited to those seeking more than sun, sea, and sand.
+Bali certainly has similarities to Bora Bora, but this Indonesian island is probably more suited to those seeking more than just sun, sea, sand, and relaxation.

 If you want to stick with sand but avoid the crowds, Nusa Dua is a little-known beach that has miles of golden coastline, and is perfect for swimming, sunbathing and kayaking.
 In fact head to Bali’s north coast for great diving, but the south coast for superb surfing.

-Bali’s natural habitats allow you to holiday in style too, with upmarket hotels deep in the jungle, yoga retreats in the mountains, as well as the usual beachside break accommodations.
+Bali’s natural habitats allow you to holiday in style too.
+Expect upmarket hotels deep in the jungle, yoga retreats in the mountains, as well as the usual beachside break accommodations.

-The majority Hindu island of Bali has a plethora of stunning temples, from exotic beachside sanctuarys, to houses of worship hidden deep in the jungle interior.
+The majority Hindu island of Bali has a plethora of stunning temples.
+From exotic beachside sanctuaries to houses of worship hidden deep in the jungle interior.
 Go temple hopping around the island for a cultural experience, and a way to see Bali in it’s full glory.
-Tirta Empul Temple – with it’s holy water that you can bathe in which is said to clean you of your sins – is an unforgettable experience.
+Tirta Empul Temple – with holy water that you can bathe in which is said to clean sins – is an unforgettable experience.

 In fact with a population of over four million people, and huge diversity across the island, Bali is a culture-seekers paradise.
 We recommend watching a Balinese Gamelan show – the traditional music of the Balinese.